 Yes, the District's Board of Directors has given this and other options careful consideration, including in consultation with other healthcare districts, as well as with professional architects and engineers specializing in hospitals.
 Attempting to renovate a 70-year-old structure and all its systems (electrical, mechanical, plumbing, ventilation, and fire and life safety) to meet current seismic safety standards would be very disruptive to existing services and the potential for unforeseen problems could well end up making this approach cost more than the knowable cost of new construction.
 New construction has the additional advantage of being better able to accommodate the increasingly sophisticated medical imaging and lab equipment.
 Fortunately there will be ways to repurpose the existing hospital for other needs, and that is part of the project (see question below).

 That is simply not an option anywhere in California, where emergency departments must be part of acute care hospitals that provide a full range of healthcare and related services.
 According to Senate Bill 687, the State Department of Public Health "shall not license a stand-alone emergency room, freestanding emergency department, or freestanding emergency center that is not part of a general acute care hospital facility providing 24-hour inpatient care with basic services, including, but not limited to, medical, nursing, surgical, anesthesia, laboratory, radiology, pharmacy, and dietary services."
+In addition, the acute care area for patients in the hospital must be in a seismically safe building.

 Urgent Care Clinics are becoming increasingly popular for their ability to make healthcare more readily available and affordable, but they are not a substitute for emergency rooms.
 They rarely operate 24/7 and invariably lack the sophisticated medical imaging and patient support equipment needed to diagnose and treat medical emergencies, such as traumatic injuries, strokes, heart attacks and other potentially life-threatening conditions.
 Scripps Health provides a good explanation of the differences among emergency rooms, urgent care clinics and walk-in clinics in an article titled "Should You Go to the Emergency Room or Urgent Care?" available online at www.scripps.org/news_items/4231-should-you-go-to-the-emergency-room-or-urgent-care.